jloveric/language-interpolation/README.md

 # Experiments in natural language generation
 High order and piecewise networks.
-The typical high order network design with piecewise polynomial layers here, is a fully connected network where each link has multiple segments.
-Only one segment in a link is active for each input so the network sparsity is determined by the number of segments
+The typical high order network design with piecewise polynomial layers here is a fully connected network where each link has multiple segments.
+Only one segment in a link is active for each input so the network sparsity is determined by the number of segments.
+So all though it looks like a standard MLP, the structure is more complicated and is a form of routing network with piecwise polynomials.

 ![image](images/language-interpolation-drawing.png)